FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Experimental Results

 \section{Experimental Results}

-In this section, we comprehensively compare the proposed FedKLPR framework and state-of-the-art methods under two experimental scenarios: (1) non-pruning federated person re-identification methods and (2) existing pruning-based techniques in federated learning.
-We begin by detailing the experimental setup, followed by an extensive performance evaluation of FedKLPR against recent non-pruning methods, including FedUReID \cite{FedUReID}, FedUCC \cite{FedUCC}, FedUCC+ \cite{FedUCC2}, FedUCA \cite{FedUCA}, and FedCAPR \cite{FedCAPR}.
-Subsequently, we compare FedKLPR with representative pruning-based frameworks such as LotteryFL \cite{LotteryFL}, SubFedAVG \cite{SubFedAvg}, and FedDIP \cite{FedDIP}, highlighting its effectiveness under model compression constraints.
-Finally, we conduct a series of comprehensive ablation studies to investigate the individual contributions of each component proposed in our framework.
+In this section, we evaluate FedKLPR under two settings: non-pruning federated person re-identification and pruning-based federated learning.
+We first describe the experimental setup and compare FedKLPR with recent non-pruning federated re-ID methods, including FedUReID \cite{FedUReID}, FedUCC \cite{FedUCC}, FedUCC+ \cite{FedUCC2}, FedUCA \cite{FedUCA}, and FedCAPR \cite{FedCAPR}.
+We then compare FedKLPR with representative pruning-based FL methods, including LotteryFL \cite{LotteryFL}, SubFedAvg \cite{SubFedAvg}, and FedDIP \cite{FedDIP}.
+Finally, ablation studies are conducted to examine the effectiveness of each proposed component.